selforganising/foundersandcoders/_includes/faq.md

 Anyone over the age of 18 can apply.
 We particularly welcome applications from people aged 18-24 who live in Camden or who have recently studied at a Camden school or academic institution.

 **What happens after the course ends?**
 You will join our alumni network, for whom we are developing a programme of continuing support, education and professional development.
+We are also developing an apprenticeship programme for students who wish to continue working with us and developing their skills after the course ends.

 **I want to find employment as a web developer after the course.
 Can you help?**
-We will provide you with opportunities to establish contact with potential employers during the course and we have a small but growing roster of employers prepared to offer internships to our students after they graduate.
+We have a small roster of employers who will accept applications for internships from our students.

 **I want to work as a freelance developer after the course.
 Can you help?**
-During the course there will be opportunities to work on client projects and to seek new projects for after you graduate.
+We may be able to help you find opportunities to work on client projects after you graduate.

 **I want to work on my own startup idea after the course.
 Can you help?**
 Alumni of the Academy who are serious about starting their own business are encouraged to [apply for membership of *Collective*](http://camdencollective.co.uk/hubs/).

+**What's this about apprenticeships?**
+It all depends on the availability of suitable projects, but we are likely to be running a pilot in August with some of our current students.

 **How long has the course been running?**
 The first course ran early in 2014 and the third cohort graduate in August.